jfroelich/rss-reader/src/favicon-notes.md

 # About

-Provides a simple way to quickly lookup the url of a favicon associated with a URL.
-The primary public function is `favicon.lookup`.
+The problem this library tries to solve is to provide a simple means of getting the url of the favicon associated with a given page url.
+At the time of writing this library there was no simple browser-oriented-js solution available, and Chrome appeared to be restricting access to its internal favicon cache.

-The lookup function makes an effort to follow the favicon spec, which sadly is not extremely well documented.
+The primary public function is `lookupFavicon`. lookup accepts a page url and returns a favicon url.
+The function tries to conform to the spec, which sadly is not extremely well documented, and has some inefficiency.
 Ignoring the cache lookups, the algorithm involves the following steps:

 1. Fetch the URL.
 2. Search the contents of the URL for a <link> specifying the icon.
-3. If no icon is found in step 2, check for the icon in the document root.
+3. If no icon is found, check for '/favicon.ico' in the document root.

-In addition to lookup, there are two other key functions, connect and compact.
-The favicon.connect function opens a connection to indexedDB.
-The connection is the first parameter to the lookup function. indexedDB is used to provide a simple caching mechanism for the lookup, that memoizes certain lookups.

-The compact function is a housekeeping function intended to be run rarely and periodically.
-It examines the cache for older entries and removes them, which serves to reduce the cache's size.
+The spec talks about how to choose the most appropriate icon when multiple icons are specified, based on size and other properties.
+I chose not to bother with choosing the best, just finding any of them.

 The lookup algorithm always checks the URL first, before checking for the favicon.ico file in the domain's root path, because my understanding of